-Ideally, CrossFit is to train for any contingency and this is possible solely by randomizing the workouts.
-This is not to say thought is not put into the workouts!
-The workouts are systematically programmed with a science and careful exposure to weight lifting, gymnastics, and metabolic conditioning.
+CrossFit is designed for an average person to train for any and every real life situation and this is made possible solely by randomizing the workouts.
+But don’t confuse random with thoughtless!
+The workouts are systematically programmed with tested science and careful exposure to weight lifting, gymnastics, and metabolic conditioning.

 CrossFit focuses on a number of general physical skills: cardiovascular/respiratory endurance, stamina, strength, flexibility, power, speed, coordination, agility, balance, and accuracy.
 If the focus was on the low powered isolated movements, it would be extremely difficult to touch on all of the above mentioned skills.